 - You did it!
 My daughter, being the first-born, has an undeniable ‘alpha’ streak when she doesn’t want to lose.
 She’s a sore loser actually.
 She cannot accept it and we always argue around this issue.
 What I do is, when she wins, I take time in making her feel good about it by giving her enough credit.
 And when something like losing happens, instead of cheering her on, I pat her on the back.
 I try to explain to her that in doing this, I acknowledge her hard work and perseverance.
 And at the same time, it’s an encouragement that she can do better next time.

 - I love spending time with you.
-This is rarely exchanged outside the home so make sure you suffice their knowledge and their emotions with something intimate like this.
-Again for strengthening mother-child bond and for knowing how to be grateful of meaningful things such as companionship, the beauty in sharing, and spending time with family.
+Do this exchange frequently.
+Make sure you suffice their knowledge and their emotions with something intimate like this.
+Again for strengthening mother-child bond and for knowing how to be grateful for meaningful things such as companionship, the beauty in sharing, and spending time with family.

 - You are mommy and daddy’s best.
 This somehow comes with an expectation.
 So, when I say this to my daughter, she delivers.
 She first acknowledges what I say by going, “Mommy is pretty while Daddy is strong.
 So I’m both pretty and strong.”
 So, this somehow makes her analytic and able to throw compliments by feeling comfortable with her own self.
-Also, the long-term connection to her family is being established.
+It establishes the long-term connection between her and her family.
 It strengthens her sense of belongingness which accounts for the third-level of Maslow’s Hierarchy of Needs.